TammoR/pandoc_to_reveal/README.md

 The intended section depths is defined by the ```--slide-level=2``` option.
 Content should only be put under the lowest level slides (this limitation is discussed [here](https://github.com/jgm/pandoc/issues/816).

 ## Latex rendering issues
-If you experience trouble with LaTeX rendering try to specify the correct mathjax link manually:
+If you experience trouble with LaTeX rendering check whether the matjax URL In your html file is the same as below.
+Otherwise you can the correct mathjax link manually:
 ```
 --mathjax="http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML"
 ```